pqmzla1029/BE-EXPTS/README.md

 # BE-EXPTS
-This will feature expreriments youll may come across in Coding in the Final Year of engineering Kindly note that these are for reference.
+This will feature expreriments youll may come across in Coding.
+Kindly note that these are for reference.
 Understand the logic and develop your own code.
 Thank you